Epilepsy

 Our thanks to My little drummer boys: Preparing your child for an MRI scan for permission to reproduce the photo of the young boy on the MRI scanner bed.

 Our brains think and control our bodies using electrical messages.
 An epileptic seizure happens when there is abnormal electrical activity in your child's brain.
-Most children who have one epileptic seizure will never have another one.
+Most tamariki (children) who have one epileptic seizure will never have another one.

 Epilepsy is the name of a group of disorders.
-Children with epilepsy have epileptic seizures.
+Tamariki (children) with epilepsy have epileptic seizures.
+But not all children with epileptic seizures have epilepsy.

-Types of seizures - what you might see and/or what your child might feel.
+Learn more about different types of seizures, including what you might see and what your child might feel.

-Animated videos for primary school children featuring Campi the seahorse, and his friends Cala and Tuno.
+Animated videos for primary school tamariki (children) featuring Campi the seahorse, and his friends Cala and Tuno.

 Find out what to do if your child has a seizure.